Are we in a recession? An expert says yes, but there’s a sliver of good news about falling prices

 The GDP a measure of total spending on goods and services across the economy, fell at an annual rate of 0.9 percent, the Commerce Department said Thursday.

-The contraction follows ain the first three months of the year – which indeed means the U.S. could currently be in a recession, which is broadly defined as two straight quarters of negative growth.
+The contraction follows a 1.6 percent decline in economic activity in the first three months of the year – which indeed means the U.S. could currently be in a recession, which is broadly defined as two straight quarters of negative growth.

 H. Robert Heller, who served on the board of governors of the Federal Reserve and also served as president and chief executive officer as Visa U.S.A., dispensed with “could be” as he spoke to CBS 2’s Brad Edwards Thursday.